Skip to Main Content

 Getting PDFs into your ENL

-• you can also set up automatic importing of any PDFs you subsequently add to that folder
+• Set up automatic importing of any PDFs you subsequently add to that folder

-2. Using EndNote Click or LibKey Nomad, select 'export to EndNote Desktop' (use for one PDF at a time)
+• Using EndNote Click, select 'export to EndNote Desktop' (use for one PDF at a time)

 Which is the best option?